 The Finger Lakes is one of our favorite places to spend our summer weekends.
-This beautiful region has wineries, breweries, and super cute towns.
+This beautiful region has wineries, breweries, and super cute towns, making itself one of the best summer vacation spots in the USA.
 But most notably?
 The several outdoor opportunities from kayaking and lake exploring to hiking and chasing waterfalls.
-If you\’re headed here this summer, don\’t miss the dozens of gorgeous waterfalls in the Finger Lakes.
+If you’re headed here this summer, don’t miss the dozens of gorgeous waterfalls in the Finger Lakes.
 And best of all?
 Many of these Finger Lakes waterfalls also have swimming areas/holes!
 So make sure to bring a bathing suit for a refreshing swim in nature.

 Quick Tips for Visiting Waterfalls in the Finger Lakes